 This is because property taxes are based on the assessed value of your home, or its grand list.
-As a result, your property taxes may rise or fall as the economy changes, related to current interest rates, inflation, tax laws, and the state of the housing market.
+As a result, your property taxes may rise or fall as the economy fluctuates, related to current interest rates, inflation, tax laws, and the state of the housing market.
 As mentioned, renovating your home can be beneficial to increase its value, with the side effect of causing your annual property taxes to increase.

 For many homeowners, taxes go up every year.
-Property taxes may also rise in 2021 because of the pandemic; the closing of small and larger businesses has left countless cities hurting for tax revenue.
+Property taxes could also rise again in 2022 because of the pandemic; economic changes have left some cities hurting for tax revenue.
 To combat rising tax bills, your annual property taxes are always worth investigating - and disputing.
 Need guidance?
 Your loan officer is only a call or an email away.